- Textiles (quilting, embroidery, rug hooking, felting, dyeing, etc)

 - Consider creating pieces at a variety of price points to appeal to a wider range of potential buyers.

-- And don’t forget to keep us in the loop so we can promote you.
+- Don’t forget to keep us in the loop so we can promote you.
 Have a show coming up?
 Complete a course?
 Visit an inspiring place you think might be of interest to your fellow artists and art lovers?
 Let us know so we can share.

 Two boring words: infrastructure and marketing.
 We make sure the site is well designed and working properly, handle all the credit card rigmarole, field buyer questions and concerns, write newsletters and blog posts, support our artists through social media and generally promote our guts out.